 INTRODUCTION

-Social media has integrated fully into our modern lives and due to social media’s wide use and its potential negative effect s on relationships, an exploration into the research that has been done is warranted.
+Social media has fully integrated into our modern lives and due to social media’s wide use and its potential negative effect s on relationships, an exploration into the research that has been done is warranted.
 In “Why Social Media is Ruining Your Relationships” by Katherine Ormerod, published on May 29th, 2019, Ormerod’s argues that social media creates more superficial relationships and increased feelings of loneliness and isolation.
-Omerod’s article speaks well on the negative affects social media has on relationships, but a deeper examination of research reveals stronger evidence of social media promoting superficial connections, negatively impacting relationships due to reduced mental well-being, and that social media increases the creation of parasocial relationships.
-This essay aims to provide a comprehensive understanding of the effects social media has on relationships.
+Ormerod’s article speaks well on the negative affects social media has on relationships, but a deeper examination of research reveals stronger evidence of social media promoting superficial connections, negatively impacting relationships due to reduced mental well-being, and that social media increases the creation of parasocial relationships.
+Overall, Ormerod’s negative view appears to be true.
 SUMMARY

 Ormerod argues that social media creates more superficial relationships and increased feelings of loneliness and isolation.
 Ormerod highlights the differences between actively engaging with others online and observing without interacting.
 She contends that social media can be used in a way that is not harmful, but ultimately Ormerod believes that most use social media in a way that is detrimental.
-Ultimately, Ormerod believes that social media platforms make us feel like we are connected with one another, but the nature of social media interactions lacks depth.
-Built upon Ormerod’s points, this piece delves deeper into what research says about social media and relationships, its negative and positive impacts, and provide readers with information to ponder about when they pick up their phones.
-The evidence suggests that social media promotes superficial connections, negatively impacts relationships due to reduced mental well-being, and increases the creation of parasocial relationships.
-Overall, Ormerod’s negative view appears to be true.
+She uses Dunbar’s Number to support her claims by connecting the suggested limit of 150 meaningful relationships to the hundreds or thousands of people you can easily interact with online.
+Ormerod claims that “most of these people are not your friends” (Ormerod, 2019), to build off Dunbar’s Number theory and explain how relationship interactions on social media cannot replace offline, genuine connections.
+Overall, Ormerod’s article warns readers that social media platforms make us feel like we are connected with one another while offering a replacement for authentic interactions and highlights the importance of meaningful in-person interactions for the creation and maintenance of intimate relationships.

+Ormerod’s article does well to speak on the negative affects social media has on relationships.
+However, to fully encapsulate the impacts, it is imperative to investigate the contributing factors found in research, such as the promotion of superficial connections, the relationships complications due to poor mental well-being, and the increase of parasocial relationships.
+It is clear that social media’s effects on relationships are more negative than positive.
 CLAIM ONE

 Social media promotes superficial connections and slows the development of deeper relationships.
 Ormerod argues that social media promotes a distorted view of relationships.
 She states, “our phones and social apps haven’t just changed how we make relationships, they’ve also changed what we believe relationships to be.”
 (Ormerod, 2019) Young adults, adolescents, and children may not feel the difference as they grew up with social media as a part of their daily lives.
 The older generations are able to better understand the differences between social media cultivated relationships and more historically natural ones.